momentumXbyLakshya/.github/profile/README.md

 ## Problem Statement

 Many individuals struggle with consistency when trying to adopt new habits or eliminate bad ones.
-HabitHero aims to address this challenge by providing a fun and engaging platform that encourages users to stay motivated, track their progress, and achieve their goals.
+MomentumX aims to address this challenge by providing a fun and engaging platform that encourages users to stay motivated, track their progress, and achieve their goals.

 ## Features